 Financial advice is great – when it is the right type of advice.
 There are tips and strategies that can make you money.
-However, there are also a lot of advice that will do nothing but keep you broke and in debt.
+However, there is also a lot of advice that will do nothing but keep you broke and in debt.
 These are things you don’t want to listen to.

 I remember when I was younger, my mom told me that I had to get a credit card because it would be important for any emergencies which came my way.
 I followed her advice and got a credit card.
 And, wouldn’t you know it, the first time I used it was for an emergency.
 Or, what I thought was an emergency.